STEllAR-GROUP/NAIRI_20/one-pager.md

 * APEX
   * provides any performance data you may need
-  * dynamic execution policy interface (API?) for HPX and more
+  * dynamic execution policy interface (API?) for HPX
+  * provides runtime feedback mechanism offering dynamic runtime autotuning to HPX applications

 * Traveler
   * fluid human machine/data interface through intuitive visualization
   * helps us better understand and interact with the machine, a.k.a, AI
+  * provides users the ability to triage where to hand tune application application code; users can immediately see where the most effort can yield significant performance improvements.

 * Blaze
   1. executing array computations on HPX threads.